About The Sharing Temple Counseling Therapists

 Samantha Notaro MSW, LCSW

-In my free time, I enjoy running, music, going to the beach, being with my family and pets, and traveling to new countries.
+In my free time, I enjoy running and CrossFit training, music, going to the beach, shopping, being with my family and my dogs, and traveling to new countries.

 Yeimny Gaines